-Immortalized by Marcello Mastroianni and Anita Ekberg in the film by Fellini “La dolce vita”, the Trevi Fountain is one of the main attractions of Rome and should be an essential stop on your itinerary in the capital.
+Immortalized by Marcello Mastroianni and Anita Ekberg in the film by Fellini “La dolce vita”, the Trevi Fountain, together with the Colosseum and St. Peter’s Basilica, is one of the main attractions of Rome and should be an essential stop on your itinerary in the capital.
 If you want to visit Rome in 3 days or if you only have one weekend, you can not leave without having seen it and thrown your coin into the water to be able to come back!

 The Trevi Fountain is a very large sculptural complex, so much so that it occupies almost the entire square.

 It was created by Nicola Salvi in 1732 and completed in 1762 by Giuseppe Pannini.